mesosphere/usi/examples/mesos-client-example/README.md

-# Dummy Framework
+# Mesos Client Example Framework

-Run a dummy framework that:
+Run a mesos client example framework that:
  - uses only the raw mesos-client
  - successfully subscribes to Mesos master
- - declines all offers since its well, pretty dummy
+ - declines all offers

 Not much, but shows the basic idea.
 Good to test against local Mesos.
 Note that we neither suggest, nor support, using the mesos-client on its own without the other components within this repository.